scikit-image/scikit-image/INSTALL.rst

 -------

 ``scikit-image`` has an extensive test suite that ensures correct execution on your system.
-The test suite has to pass before a pull request can be merged, and tests should be added to cover any modifications to the code base.
+The test suite must pass before a pull request can be merged, and tests should be added to cover any modifications to the code base.

-We make use of the `pytest <https://docs.pytest.org/en/latest/>`__ testing framework, with tests located in the various ``skimage/submodule/tests`` folders.
+We use the `pytest <https://docs.pytest.org/en/latest/>`__ testing framework, with tests located in the various ``skimage/submodule/tests`` folders.